openrewrite/rewrite-docs/running-recipes/popular-recipe-guides/migrate-to-jakarta-ee-10.md

 # Migrating to Jakarta EE 10.0

-In this tutorial, we'll use OpenRewrite to perform an automated migration to [Jakarata EE 10](https://jakarta.ee/release/10/).
+In this tutorial, we'll use OpenRewrite to perform an automated migration to [Jakarta EE 10](https://jakarta.ee/release/10/).
 Jakarta EE 10 is packed with new features for building modernized, simplified, and lightweight cloud native Java applications.
 This new innovative community-driven release is designed for organizations looking to start developing new enterprise Java applications or advancing their existing ones.

 ## Example Configuration

-The migrate to Jakarata EE 10 recipe can be applied by adding OpenRewrite's plugin to your project and including a dependency on [rewrite-migrate-java](https://github.com/openrewrite/rewrite-migrate-java):
+The migrate to Jakarta EE 10 recipe can be applied by adding OpenRewrite's plugin to your project and including a dependency on [rewrite-migrate-java](https://github.com/openrewrite/rewrite-migrate-java):

 {% tabs %}
 {% tab title="Maven" %}